microsoft/azure-software-radio/gr-azure-software-radio/examples/README.md

         See https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/howto-assign-access-cli for more details on using the Azure CLI to manage access to resources.

 - If the VM in Azure has managed identity disabled, or you are not running on an Azure VM, you may use the Azure CLI to log in to Azure and authenticate to blob storage.
+This only needs to be done once per user and storage account pairing.
+Afterwards, the user will have permissions to access any current or new blob containers in that storage account.

     1. To log in to Azure, run:
         ```